Asantwa/Asantwa/README.md

 - 👋 Hi, I’m @Asantwa
 - 👀 I’m interested in Marvel
-- 🌱 I’m currently learning CS
+- 🌱 I’m currently learning CS Skills
+- 🌱 I'm learning skills of a data analyst and program manager
 - 💞️ I’m looking to collaborate on API's and Coding games
 - 📫 How to reach me...